kapiaszczyk/company_app/README.md

 <!-- Introduction -->
 <h3>company_app</h3>

-API accessing a Oracle database.
+API that accesses an Oracle database.

 <!-- ABOUT -->
 ### About